justnonamenoname/lt/readme.md

 If nothing from the body remains from when one was a child, then that body has been destroyed and died, and what exists now is a different one.
 If the particles that made up the child were gathered again, one might assume that this would be you, not the one in the current body, but this is not the case.
 A complete replacement of the brain would mean that at some point during life you would stop feeling anything, and there would be a different carrier of consciousness.
-Therefore, something remains - a certain central or core particle in the brain, which is the so-called observer (lifeticle).
+Therefore, something remains - a certain central or core particle in the brain, which is the so-called observer (lt).
-You are real "yourself" in the brain, particle that feels - the so-called observer (lifeticle).
+You are real "yourself" in the brain, particle that feels - the so-called observer (lt).
 The brain is not an indivisible object; it is made up of indivisible particles.
 What are you in the brain?
 Answer: the carrier of consciousness can only be a single indivisible particle.
 It is not possible to choose multiple particles, as they are separate particles.
 This means that in the brain, any particle can be replaced with an identical one, and you wouldn't notice a difference, but if the central particle is replaced, your "self," being removed from the brain, would cease to feel anything.
-The lifeticle is indivisible.
-If we assume that the lifeticle consists of several particles, then, just like with an organism, the division could continue, and the other particles would be external to the lifeticle.
+The lt is indivisible.
+If we assume that the lt consists of several particles, then, just like with an organism, the division could continue, and the other particles would be external to the lt.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/2.png" width="250">